tobin-wq/pop-the-lock/README.md

 ```
 powershell -c "irm https://raw.githubusercontent.com/tobin-wq/pop-the-lock/main/install.ps1 | iex"
 ```
-For Windows PowerShell paste into a PowerShell window:
+For PowerShell or Windows Terminal paste into a PowerShell window or Windows Terminal:
 ```
 irm https://raw.githubusercontent.com/tobin-wq/pop-the-lock/main/install.ps1 | iex
 ```
-Command Prompt, PowerShell, and Windows Terminal will all be able to run the command, but Terminal will work the best.
+Command Prompt, PowerShell, and Windows Terminal will all be able to run the command, but Windows Terminal will work the best.